On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

-We now evaluate our models on three standard FSL datasets, with the purpose of contextualising their performance against the modern literature.

-When considering which methods to compare against, we chose those \emph{a)} that have been recently published, \emph{b)} that are using a ResNet12 (which we found the most commonly used) and \emph{c)} with a setup that is not significantly more complicated than ours.
-For example, we only report the results of the main approach proposed by~\citet{tian2020rethinking} and not their \emph{sequential self-distillation}~\citep{furlanello2018born} variant, which requires re-training multiple times and can be applied to most methods.
+We now evaluate our models on three popular FSL datasets to contextualise their performance with respect to the recent literature.
+When considering which methods to compare against, we chose those \emph{a)} which have been recently published, \emph{b)} that use a ResNet-12 architecture~\cite{lee2019meta} (the most commonly used), and \emph{c)} with a setup that is not significantly more complicated than ours.
+For example, we only report results for the main approach of Tian~\etal~\cite{tian2020rethinking}.
+We omit their self-distillation~\citep{furlanello2018born} variant, as it can be applied to most methods and involves multiple stages of training.

-Results can be found in Table~\ref{tab:SOTA-mini-cifarfs} for \textit{mini}ImageNet and CIFAR-FS and Table~\ref{tab:SOTA-tiered} for \textit{tiered}ImageNet.
-In Table~\ref{tab:SOTA-mini-cifarfs} we report Prototypical Networks results for both the episodic setup from~\citet{snell2017prototypical} and the best one (batch size 512, 5-shot, $a{=}16$) found from the experiment of Fig.~\ref{fig:plots-batch}, which brings a considerable improvement over the original.
-We did not optimise for a new setup for Prototypical Networks on \emph{tiered}ImageNet, as the larger dataset and the higher number of classes would have made the hyperparameter search too demanding.
-Notice how our vanilla NCA is competitive and sometimes even superior to recent methods, despite being extremely simple.
-It fairs surprisingly well against methods that use meta-learning (and episodic learning), and also against the high-performing simple baselines based on pre-training with the cross-entropy loss.
+Results can be found in Table~\ref{tab:SOTA-mini-cifarfs}.
+Besides the results for the NCA loss, we also report PNs and MNs results with both the episodic setup from Snell~\etal~\cite{snell2017prototypical} and the best one (batch size 512, 5-shot, $m+n{=}16$ for both PNs and MNs) found from the experiment of Fig.~\ref{fig:plots-batch}, which brings a considerable improvement over the original and other PNs implementations (See Appendix~I for a comparison of our PNs implementation to other works).
+Note that our aim is not to improve the state of the art, but rather to shed light on the practice of episodic learning.
+Nonetheless, our vanilla NCA is competitive and sometimes even superior to recent methods, despite being extremely simple.
+It fares surprisingly well against methods that use meta-learning (and episodic learning), and also against the high-performing simple baselines based on pre-training with the cross-entropy loss.
+Moreover, because of the explicit inductive bias that it encodes in terms of relative position in the embedding space of samples from the same class, the NCA loss is a useful tool to consider \emph{alongside} cross-entropy trained baselines.